Among the most popular questions asked by newbies about Photoshop compatible plugins are:

 However, the list of plugins in the Photoshop menu (under Filter) looks different from the list in the Plug-Ins folder.
 In the Photoshop menu plug-ins are usually classified by developer.

 Install your plug-in filters into any folder outside Photoshop, and then create a shortcut for the ".8bf" file (or "make alias" on Macintosh) and place it into the Plug-Ins folder.

 With shortcuts you can manage your plugins quickly and safely.

-Call the command Edit on Windows or Photoshop for Mac OS, then -> Preferences -> Plug-ins & Scratch Disk.
+Call the command Edit on Windows or Photoshop on Mac OS X, then -> Preferences -> Plug-ins & Scratch Disk.